danslimmon/veille/README.md

-guet
+veille
 ====

-Guet is an event-based monitoring and alerting tool with a focus on signal-to-noise ratio.
+Veille is an event-based monitoring and alerting tool with a focus on signal-to-noise ratio.
 Here are its goals:

 Signal-to-noise ratio aware